 By completing the project, the following is achieved:

-The DMA – Digital Hungarian Brain represents the mid-term national pillar of the AVA system, serving as a bridge between institutional-level intelligence and the future Global Brain.
+The DHB – Digital Hungarian Brain represents the mid-term national pillar of the AVA system, serving as a bridge between institutional-level intelligence and the future Global Brain.